22nd annual

 - Your choice -- 26.2 miles or 13.1 miles

-- The full marathon is a qualifier for Boston Marathon + Chicago, Houston, and New York Marathons
+- The full marathon is a 2028 Boston Marathon qualifier , and US Olympic Marathon Trials -->

-- The half marathon is a qualifier for Chicago, Houston, and New York Marathons
+- Both the half and the full marathon are a qualifiers for Chicago, Houston, Los Angeles, New York City, and Olympic Marathon Trials Marathons

 - When you register, you can select which distance you want to run, same price